 Are you feeling confused and overwhelmed by all the technical terminology relating to paper thickness and weight?
 Well, take courage, because you’re not alone – even those of us with many years of print industry experience are still learning new things every day, and when it comes to paper (or ‘stock’ to use the proper term), there’s certainly a lot to know!
-We have been in printing for a very long time and we print anything from magazines and brochures to business cards and calenders, we also use different types of printing like Litho and Digital Printing so we do know a thing or two.
+We have been in printing for a very long time and we print anything from magazines and brochures to business cards and calendars, we also use different types of printing like Litho and Digital Printing, so we do know a thing or two.

 What does ‘GSM’ mean?